kujtimh7/lab7/README.md

 output:
     uses the compiled files of HiWord and Date to create the executable output file.

-HiWorld.o and Date.o
+HiWorld.o and Date.o:
     Compiles the two c++ files, also updating them if they were changed.

-Clean
+Clean:
     Removes all .o files and output file

-List
+List:
     List all .cpp and .h files.